-Break a Leg!

-~Bryan Starchman

-May 1, 2020

-San Francisco, CA
+Break a Leg! ~Bryan Starchman May 1, 2020 San Francisco, CA

-Stuck at Home By Bryan Starchman - 3 -

-SYNOPSIS:
+SYNOPSIS

-Join this hilarious family in four scenes as they struggle to endure being stuck at home - together!
+Join this hilarious family as they struggle to endure being stuck at home - together!
 Why is the WiFi out, and will their old-school solutions work when all the needed cords are missing from the junk drawer?
 Will the family secure two-ply rolls of toilet paper in trade negotiations with Grandma?
 Wait... what has each of them been using?
+How many family game nights can teens endure?
 What foods (or beverages!) are critical enough to make a special run to the grocery store?
 And really, who is strong enough to endure more than one Dad joke?